 China calls for global 'green revolution' as Trump goes solo on climate

-WASHINGTON: Chinese President Xi Xinping announced plans to boost his country's Paris climate accord target on Tuesday (Sep 22) and called for a green revolution, just minutes after US President Donald Trump blasted China for "rampant pollution."
+WASHINGTON: Chinese President Xi Jinping announced plans to boost his country's Paris climate accord target on Tuesday (Sep 22) and called for a green revolution, just minutes after US President Donald Trump blasted China for "rampant pollution".

 Addressing the UN General Assembly, Xi said China would achieve a peak in carbon dioxide emissions before 2030 and carbon neutrality before 2060, the first time the world's biggest emitter of carbon dioxide has pledged to end its net contribution to climate change.